 All F-1 student employees may begin working provided that the student has met all I-9 requirements.
 International students must obtain a Social Security number in order to stay employed.
 To obtain a social security card, the international student must be hired in a department.
 The student must go to the Human Resources office for a letter to take to the Social Security Administration office indicating the department supervisor’s name and the signature of the Director of Human Resources.
 In order to complete the Student Employment Hiring process, International student employees must provide either a receipt of application for a Social Security card or the actual Social Security card within 10 business days of the start of employment.

 No student worker may not continue to work on campus after withdrawing from school, dropping below 6 hours, or upon completion of their program.
 It does not matter what time of the year the change in status occurs (fall, spring, or summer).

 Before a student can start work, all students selected for a Work Study position must complete and submit a Work Study Hire Packet, which includes the Work Study Supervisor Contract, Federal and State payroll forms, and the Federal I-9 form to Human Resources.
 Proper documentation for verifying identity and eligibility to work within the United States via E-Verify is required.

-All positions are paid at least minimum wage, and student employees are paid on a bi-weekly schedule by electronic deposit to the Emmanuel Prepaid Card.
-For payroll questions, please contact Anita Ray at 706-245-2806 or email@example.com.
+All positions are paid at least minimum wage, and student employees are paid on a bi-weekly schedule by electronic deposit.
+For payroll questions, please contact Mischelle Bishop at 706-245-2808 or via email: firstname.lastname@example.org.